edmdc89/blue-spruce-plant-guide-v2/README.md

 the development of frameworks rendering content on the client-side.

 Recently, SSR has seen a resurgence as frameworks mature to support it.
-Just like with traditional SSR, a server can fetch required data, construct an HTML file, and send it to the user.
+Just like with traditional SSR, a server can fetch required data, construct HTML file, and send it to the user.
 When used with modern frameworks, the application's core logic determines the content of the HTML file, and the chosen framework connects events and actions between the DOM and Virtual DOM.
 By combining SSR with modern frameworks, a web page can provide the same rich experience as